multiversx/mx-sdk-dapp/README.md

 await provider.login();
 ```

+> **Note:** Extension and Ledger login will only work if dApp is served over HTTPS protocol

 ### 3. Displaying app data

 Depending on the framework, you can either use hooks or selectors to get the user details: